The Catholic And Not-So Abstinent Church

-The Church has always had a weirdly obsessive grip on the sex life of its own (and everyone else too).
+The Church has always had a weirdly obsessive grip on society’s sex life (and its own).
 Assuming you believe in the abstinence of the Catholic Church, this authority counsels parishioners on many things, including, can you believe it, sex.
 Strange.
-That’s like a coach training players to play a game he refuses to play.
-How do we get to accepting this arrangement for so long?
-We must want to be blind.
+That’s like a coach training players to win a game he’s never played and won’t play.
+How have we accepted this arrangement for so long?
+Do we just want to be blind?
 It’s no wonder we’re shocked when a Priest is caught raping a child.
-Where not prepared for what should appear as blindingly obvious.

-This child sex abuse thing is only the tip of the iceberg.
-It just happens to be the one we identify with most because it’s appearing in the news so frequently.
+This child sex abuse thing is only the tip of the iceberg — and it just happens to be the one we identify with most because it’s appearing in the news so often.
 Don’t think for a moment that their sex is confined to minors.
-We don’t hear about the rest of The Church’s sexual exploits because it’s not newsworthy.
-Priests sleep with hookers, parishioner’s wives, each other, and anyone else.
-Sex is as prevalent behind the robes as it is out here with you and me.
-We need to open our eyes and accept that.
+They’re the only ones we hear about.
+We don’t know about the rest of their exploits because they’re not newsworthy.
+Priests sleep with hookers, parishioners’ wives, each other, and anyone else.
+Sex is as prevalent behind the robes as it is anywhere else.
+We need to open our eyes.
 The Church is NOT celibate and, most likely, never has been.

-In the earlier days of the Church, it had nothing to say about celibacy — a time when Popes, Priests, and all Clergy could marry anyone.
+In the earlier days of the Church, celibacy wasn’t practised — a time when Popes, Priests, and all Clergy could marry anyone.

 This decision simultaneously turned sexual abstinence into doctrine and an outright lie.
-If Clergy wanted to get laid, they had to sneak around.
+If Clergy wanted to get laid, they had to sneak around to do it.
 This initial change didn’t turn into an atrocity-sized issue immediately.
 At first, I imagine that it was just a bit of bed jumping and hallway giggles after sunset.
 The new decree took its time to work its evil into the generations that followed.

 Laypeople soon went searching for answers about their sexual inadequacies, fears, guilts and doubts.
-They liked the idea of a home for the celibate.
+They liked the idea of a home for the awkward ones.
 Church rescued them from the pain of sex by excluding it.
-The Church then became a beacon for many more lost souls — and a perfect environment that would go on to nourish generations of frustrated, confused men (women too).
+The Church then became a perfect environment to nourish generations of frustrated, confused men (women too).

 Priests fucking children?
-No surprise there!
-Those poor, frustrated and confused men still needed sex, no matter what promises they made to God.
+Well, there’s no surprise there!
+Those poor, frustrated and confused men still needed it, no matter what promises they made to God.

 ‘It’ll only be one time.’